OnChainSurvivor/OnChainSurvivor/README.md

 ### 💿Installation💿
 - Download the client release and open index.html in your local server, or visit https://onchainsurvivor.pages.dev.

+I expect In the future the game will not need a server as I will take take to tidy the code.

 A Web3 Wallet is required to participate in the ranks!

 ## 🎮How to Survive🎮

--   **Connect wallet, and Request a run from the Hall of survivors**
--   **OR Join a run**: Enter an address and click "Join Room" to connect with survivor currenly playing.
--   **Move Your survivor**: Use the arrow keys, on screen joystick, WASD or IJKL to move your character around the 3D environment.
+-   **Move Your survivor to start**: Use the arrow keys, on screen joystick, WASD or IJKL to move your character around the 3D environment.
 -   **Upgrade, evolve, fork, Survive**: Your movements and decisions will be broadcast to your partner in real-time.
 Every choice affects your gameplay.
 Every Ability you choose is significant, so choose wisely.
+-   **Connect wallet, Record your run to the Hall of survivors**: Use your favorite wallet, to record into the blockchain.

 ## 🤝Contributing🤝